SCOSS Expression of Interest 2023

-*** The call for SCOSS Expression of Interest 2022 is now closed.
-We are currently evaluating the applications we have received.***
+*** The call for SCOSS Expression of Interest 2023 is now open. ***

 Invitation to Open Science Infrastructure and services

 NOTE: You must submit your application in English

 Having raised over €4.7 million to sustain vital, non-commercial infrastructure and services within the Open Science community; the Global Sustainability Coalition for Open Science Services (SCOSS) is searching for new potential candidate organisations to fund during the 2023 to 2025 SCOSS funding cycle.
 We welcome applications from across the world: particularly from Asia and Africa, although all regions are invited to apply.

 In short, this is how the initiative works: SCOSS provides the framework and funding structure, vetting potential candidates based on a defined set of criteria.
 The most eligible of those that pass the vigorous evaluation are then presented to the global OA/OS community of stakeholders with an appeal for monetary support in a crowdfunding-style approach.